lukealibozek/Election_Analysis/README.md

 3. Ensure the paths point to the correct locations (lines 6 and 8)
 4. Ensure the election/survey results have "store" in column 2, and "donut" in column 3.

-The results for this script will tally vote counts for the most popular donut, and provide additional statistics for the most popular donut store.
-Of course, with a survey such as this, it is important to limit input to a list of options, as custom input will return skewed counts (such as a misspellings, or extra spaces).
+The resulting script will tally vote counts for the most popular donut, and provide additional statistics regarding the most popular donut store.
+Of course, with a survey such as this, it is important to limit input to a list of options, as custom input can result in inaccurate analysis (misspellings or extra spaces, for example, would result in multiple list entries for a single item, splitting votes).